kuko6/cv-assignments/README.md

 assignment3 -  Motion Tracking and Image Segmentation

-assignment4 - Classification of American Sign Language characters from a video
+assignment4 - Classification of ASL Characters from a Video